 Those who are using Windows 10 are fortunate because it comes with an option called “Reset” which is a fantastic option.
 However, if you are a Windows Vista, Seven, Eight and updated version of eight, then you have to re-install the operating system.

 You can find thousands of articles on how to reset and reinstall the Windows tutorials.
-We prefer you to watch this video created by Acer.
 In case, if the boot settings isn’t working out for you, then Google it because every manufacturer has different format or try these “F10, F12, F8, and ESC“.

 Wrapping it Up!